BryanBradfo/BryanBradfo/README.md

   - Open Source Contribution

 philosophy:
-  - "Strive for Excellence in everything."
   - "Low ego, high impact."
-  - "Find joy in the process and the code."
+  - "Follow what you like and joy will follow you."
-  - "Commit to continuous learning and open collaboration."
+  - "Continuous learning & open collaboration."
   - "Open source is the key."
 ```
 ---